About Protect Girls Image Organization (PGIO)

 William N. Simba

 Gabriel M N'goto

-We have an ambition and vision to champion the interests of rape survivors countrywide.
+We have an ambition and vision to champion the interests of vulnerable children countrywide.
 However, the organization currently confines its activities in Nairobi and Central province in line with its resource capacity and existing service delivery structures.